 In addition, the measurement showed that the Telia campaign not only reached more people in the target audience but also a more even distribution of the target audience.
 While the first campaign reached between 64% and 86% across age groups, the second campaign reached between 72% and 88% across age groups.

 Finally, although Telia allocated significantly more ad budget to online video in the second campaign, the measurement showed that the online part of the campaign remained more cost-effective than the TV part, indicating a potential to allocate even more budget to online video.
 In short, the results show that TV needs 338 TRPs to create the same incremental reach as YouTube created with 180 TRPs – 158 additional TRPs.
 Put differently; even if YouTube had been 88% more expensive than TV, it would still be as cost-effective as TV.

 On the results of the measurement, Eva Lundgren, Director of Brand & Marketing at Telia, says: “The measurement by AudienceProject has provided us with valuable insights into how we can reach our target audience more efficiently across TV and online video, helping us optimise future cross-media campaign activities.”

 Bianca Bruhn, Country Director at Google, adds: “We are delighted to see how AudienceProject’s analysis establishes TV and YouTube as complementing media platforms and specifically how an increased ad budget for YouTube can help Telia increase both the reach and reach efficiency of their advertising.”

 Want similar insights?

 Want to get insight into the total and incremental reach of your campaigns and learn which channels are reaching your target audience most efficiently?
-Sign up for a free demo below.
+Get started below.